 Keep in mind that you’ll be losing sharpness when you do this, so you’ll have to find a good compromise between the amount of texture and the amount of detail in the subject.

 This is something to judge on a case by case bases, and it’s also a personal choice of the photo retoucher.

 BONUS TIP 2 – Remove color deviations

 You might notice that sometimes there are color stains or a color cast over a black and white image.
-You can easily remove this by adding a Black and White Adjustment Layer at the end of the restoration.
+You can easily remove a color cast by adding a Black and White Adjustment Layer at the end of the restoration.

-2. PhotoWorks – it has a precision healer that is very helpful to remove dust and scratches.
+2. PhotoWorks – it has a precision healer that is very helpful in removing dust and scratches.

 3. Luminar 4 – you can use any of the essential looks to recover the original colors and dehaze to add contrast to old pictures.
 Then, use the Clone & Stamp tool to remove imperfections.